 GeneCards Summary for COL17A1 Gene

 COL17A1 (Collagen Type XVII Alpha 1) is a Protein Coding gene.
 Diseases associated with COL17A1 include epithelial recurrent erosion dystrophy and epidermolysis bullosa, junctional, non-herlitz type.
-Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
+Among its related pathways are Protein digestion and absorption and Collagen biosynthesis and modifying enzymes.
 An important paralog of this gene is COL6A1.

 UniProtKB/Swiss-Prot for COL17A1 Gene

 May play a role in the integrity of hemidesmosome and the attachment of basal keratinocytes to the underlying basement membrane.

 The 120 kDa linear IgA disease antigen is an anchoring filament component involved in dermal-epidermal cohesion.
 Is the target of linear IgA bullous dermatosis autoantibodies.